rackerlabs/technical-blog/content/blog/2019-05-29-Migrate-AWS-DNS-records-by-using-cli53/index.md

 metaDescription: "This blog explains how to simplify the process of migrating all Route 53 DNS records from source to target."
 ogTitle: "Migrate AWS DNS records by using cli35"
 ogDescription: "This blog explains how to simplify the process of migrating all Route 53 DNS records from source to target."
+slug: "Migrate AWS DNS records by using cli53"
 ---
 When you migrate resources from one Amazon Web Services&reg; (AWS) account to another, you might be asked to migrate the Amazon Route 53&trade; Domain Name Service (DNS) records as well.
 To do this, use cli53, a command line tool for Amazon Route 53, to migrate Route 53 DNS records from